British Psychoanalytical Society

-The British Psychoanalytical Society was founded by the British neurologist Ernest Jones as the London Psychoanalytical Society on 30 October 1913.
-It is one of two organizations in Britain training psychoanalysts, the other being the British Psychoanalytic Association.
+The British Psychoanalytical Society was founded by Ernest Jones as the London Psychoanalytical Society on 30 October 1913.
+It is one of several organisations in Britain training psychoanalysts.

-The society has been home to a number of important psychoanalysts, including Wilfred Bion, Donald Winnicott, Anna Freud and Melanie Klein.
+The society has been home to a number of psychoanalysts, including Wilfred Bion, Donald Winnicott, Anna Freud and Melanie Klein.
 Today it has over 400 members and is a member organisation of the International Psychoanalytical Association.

 Establishment and name

-Psychoanalysis was founded by Sigmund Freud, and much of the early work on Psychoanalysis was carried out in Freud's home city of Vienna and in central europe.
-However, in the early 1900's Freud began to spread his theories throughout the English speaking world.
-Around this time he established a relationship with Ernest Jones, a British neurosurgeon who had read his work in German and met Freud at the inaugural Psychoanalytical Congress in Salzburg.
+Psychoanalysis was founded by Sigmund Freud, and much of the early work on Psychoanalysis was carried out in Freud's home city of Vienna and in central Europe.
+However, in the early 1900s Freud began to spread his theories throughout the English speaking world.
+Around this time, he established a relationship with Ernest Jones, a British neurosurgeon who had read his work in German and met Freud at the inaugural Psychoanalytical Congress in Salzburg.
 Jones went on to take up a teaching post at the University of Toronto, in which capacity he established the American Psychoanalytic Association.

 When Jones returned to London, he established the society in 1913, as the London Psychoanalytical Society.
 The society had 9 founding members including William Mackenzie, Maurice Nicoll and David Eder.
 Almost immediately, the society was caught up in the international controversy between Carl Jung and Sigmund Freud.
 Many of the society's membership were followers of Jung's theories, although Jones himself enjoyed a close relationship with Freud and wished for the society to be unambiguously Freudian.
 Jones had joined Freud's Inner circle in 1912, and helped to oust Jung from the International Psychoanalytical Association.

 However, the outbreak of World War One in 1914 meant that the nascent society, which depended heavily on correspondence with psychoanalysts in Vienna, then part of Austria-Hungary, had to be suspended.
 There were a few informal meetings during the war, but these became less and less frequent as the war went on.

-In 1919, Ernest Jones re-founded the society as the British Psychoanalytical Society, and served as its President.
+In 1919, Ernest Jones re-founded the society as the British Psychoanalytical Society, and served as its president.
 He took the opportunity to define the society as Freudian in nature, and removed most of the Jungian members.
 With the help of John Rickman, the society established a clinic and a training arm, known as the Institute of Psychoanalysis.